Sale is Ending soon!

 • ¾ cup tapioca pearls (boba - cook according to instruction)

 This makes four servings.
 Divide the cooked pearls into four large glasses.
-Add a few ice cubes, and then follow with a cup of tea into each glass.
+Add a few ice cubes, and then follow with a cup of tea in each glass.
 Stir a tablespoon and a half of oat milk into each.
 Place the sweetener on the table so each serving can be sweetened according to taste.
 Make sure to serve with wide straws for the pearls.

 Oat Milk Hojicha Latte